dyne/Zenroom/lib/niwi/README.md

 `G` is the secp256k1 generator. `H` is derived deterministically as the even-y lift of `SHA-256("Zenroom/PBSch/PedersenH/v1" || iteration)`.

+Lua PBSch/RPBSch code must treat secp256k1 scalar arithmetic as part of the `SECP` API.
+Use `SECP.bip340_scalar_add`, `SECP.bip340_scalar_mul`, `SECP.bip340_scalar_negate`, and `SECP.bip340_scalar_div` for scalar field operations.
+Do not use Lua `BIG` for secp256k1 scalar algebra: in this runtime `BIG` is a big-integer class tied to the BLS381 configuration, not the secp256k1 field API.

 The implementation keeps three versioned Cmt profiles:

 | Profile | Status | Purpose | Default use |